Police investigate weekend shootings happening less than 24 hours apart, one deadly

 “It’s unusual," Satcher said.
 "You hear about minor petty crimes, but someone getting shot, it’s very shocking.”

-Leslie Lane walks around the area often and she echoed Satcher’s though
+Leslie Lane walks around the area often and she echoed Satcher's thoughts.

 "I walk up-and-down up here all the time, it doesn't matter what time of day it is," Lane said.
 "It's unusual to hear anything like that."

 Police said an officer in the area heard gunshots and then saw people running away.
 Police and medics arrived and pronounced Thomas dead on the scene.

-Regardless of Saturday night’s incident, Satcher and Lane said it is not indicative of the area.
+Regardless of Saturday night's incident, Satcher and Lane said it is not indicative of the area.

 "I have never feared for my safety, never," lane said.